Groups belonging to Innocent Victims United gathered at Stormont this morning at 11am.

 Upper Bann MP Carla Lockhart added "It was important to stand today with those who are most directly impacted by these proposals.
 For many victims who have suffered so grievously, the prospect of justice, however slim that may be, is vital.

 Whilst causing victims further pain, these proposals also serve to equate those who stepped forward to protect our society with those who deliberately sought to cause murder and mayhem.
-The proposals are completely unacceptable and have been rejected entirely by all those making their voices heard today."
+These proposals are completely unacceptable and have been rejected entirely by all those making their voices heard today."